Ddevedza/COVID-19-Clinical-Data-Warehouse/README.md

 This project uses the **Synthea 1K Sample Synthetic Patient Records (CSV)** dataset — an open-source synthetic patient generator that produces realistic but not real healthcare records.

 **Source:** [https://synthea.mitre.org/downloads](https://synthea.mitre.org/downloads)

+> ⚠️ CSV files are not included in this repository due to size.
+Download directly from the source above.

 The dataset simulates an **Electronic Health Record (EHR)** environment across 16 CSV files: